mcombi/quarkus-orders-project/README.md

 # quarkus-getting-started Project

+To build and deploy on openshift you have to run this command:
+./mvnw clean package -Dquarkus.kubernetes.deploy=true -Dmaven.test.skip=true

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .